Italian Muffuletta Sandwich

 • 2 cups of loosely packed arugula

-• In case you’re interested in making your own homemade olive salad, I’ve added an additional recipe for you in our recipe card below.ย
+• In case you’re interested in making your own homemade olive salad, I’ve added an additional recipe for you in our recipe card below.

 • Keep in mind, you can also use a simple mixture of olives for this sandwich.
-You can buy a variety at an olive bar from your local grocery store and chop them yourself!
+You can buy a variety of olives at an olive bar from your local grocery store and chop them yourself!

 2. Can we fill it with other cold cuts and cheeses?
-Yes, if you prefer you can fill it with other Italian meats and cheeses, and create your own Muffuletta sandwich to cut and serve.
+Yes, if you prefer, you can fill it with other Italian meats and cheeses, and create your own Muffuletta sandwich to cut and serve.

 3. How to cut a “round loaf” into wedges?
 When you close the bread, press firmly to hold it down, and carefully slice it in half, then turn it and slice it across again, this will create 4 large wedges.
 However, if the bread is large enough, you can keep slicing it to make additional wedges as needed.

 It is incredibly delicious – with so many flavors bursting in our mouths, we couldn’t stop eating it!
+A wonderful and very hearty sandwich for everyone to enjoy.

 And, for another easy Italian sandwich, you might enjoy The DOM SANDWICH!